Ireland, Itinerary

 McDermott’s Pub

 McDermott’s Pub was my least favorite of these three.
-It was fine, but it just didn’t seem to have much personality like the other two did.
+It was fine, but it just didn’t seem to have as much personality as the other two.

 It had some interesting old pictures along the walls and a good, old bar.
 Other than that, it was lacking something.
 We did have some very tasty food, though, so there is that.